Dense Video Object Captioning from Disjoint Supervision: Method

 \textbf{Tracking.} Training the tracking module of our network (Sec.~\ref{sec:method_end_to_end_tracking}) requires annotations that associate detections of an object identity throughout the video.
-We found that existing tracking datasets either have too limited vocabularies for general objects (MOT~\cite{dendorfer2021motchallenge}, KITTI~\cite{Geiger2012CVPR}, YouTube VIS~\cite{Yang2019vis}), or are too small (TAO~\cite{dave2020tao} and UVO~\cite{wang2021unidentified} label 600 and 5 000 videos respectively).
-As a result, following existing work~\cite{zhang2021fairmot,zhou2022global,zhou2020tracking}, we instead augment image datasets into tracking ones by applying two different data augmentations to the same image, and then linearly interpolating the frames in between to form a pseudo-video.
-In particular, we augment COCO (referred to as Aug-COCO~\cite{zhou2020tracking}).
+We found that existing tracking datasets either have too limited vocabularies for general objects (MOT~\citep{dendorfer2021motchallenge}, KITTI~\citep{Geiger2012CVPR}, YouTube VIS~\citep{Yang2019vis}), or are too small (TAO~\citep{dave2020tao} and UVO~\citep{wang2021unidentified} label 600 and 5 000 videos respectively), and thus giving unsatisfactory results in our setting (\supplement{UVO}).
+As a result, following existing work~\citep{zhang2021fairmot,zhou2020tracking}, we instead augment image datasets into tracking ones by applying two different data augmentations to the same image, and then linearly interpolating the frames in between to form a pseudo-video.
+In particular, we augment COCO (referred to as Aug-COCO~\citep{zhou2020tracking}).
 This enables us to apply $L_{assoc}$ and $L_{object}$ when training our model.